apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 ## Parquet Support

-### Native Parquet Scan with v1 Data Source
+### Comet support for v1 Data Source

-When reading from Parquet v1 data sources, Comet provides JVM code for performing the reads from disk and implementing predicate pushdown to skip row groups and then delegates to native code for decoding Parquet pages and row groups into Arrow arrays.
+When reading from Parquet v1 data sources, Comet replaces `FileSourceScanExec` with a `CometScanExec`, which provides a vectorized Parquet reader.
+This is similar to Spark's vectorized Parquet reader used by the v2 Parquet data source but leverages native code for decoding Parquet row groups directly into Arrow format.

+Comet only supports a subset of data types and will fall back to Spark's `FileSourceScanExec` if unsupported types exist. `CometSparkToColumnarExec` will then convert Spark rows to Arrow arrays.

+Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable this feature.

+### Comet support for v2 Data Source

+When reading from Parquet v2 data sources, Comet replaces `BatchScanExec` with `CometBatchScanExec`, which wraps Spark's vectorized Parquet reader.
+Spark batches are later converted to Arrow batches before being passed to native execution.

+Comet only supports a subset of data types and will fall back to Spark's `BatchScanExec` if unsupported types exist. `CometSparkToColumnarExec` will then convert Spark columnar batches to Arrow arrays.

+Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable this feature.

+### Parquet v1 Data Source Deep Dive

 ![Diagram of Comet Native Parquet Scan](../../_static/images/CometNativeParquetScan.drawio.png)